adambard/learnxinyminutes-docs/php.html.markdown

     // Properties must declare their visibility
     public $property    = 'public';
     public $instanceProp;
-    protected $protProp = 'protected'; // Accessible within the class and subclasses private $privProp   = 'private';   // Accessible within the class only
+    protected $prot = 'protected'; // Accessible from the class and subclasses private $priv   = 'private';   // Accessible within the class only

     // Create a constructor with __construct
     public function __construct($instanceProp) {